without Internet Explorer,

 Above even the above-average Saxon outcome that is this album, there are two standouts.
 "Rockin' Again" is the atmospheric, ballad-like intro which may seem odd for the start of the album.
 Nonetheless, it's heavy and unforgettable with a somber tone.
 The second, "Broken Heroes," is probably my favorite Saxon song (it's another ballad-like song).
 Now of all the gloomy, solemn songs this band wrote, this one is the best at capturing its themes without compromising the music.
 Byford's sullen delivery is exemplary, as well as the accompanying guitar leads that ring fervently with that clean distortion.
 Behind it all is Glockler's artillery-loud pounding, as well as the flabby bass gliding along with it.
 Such an intense song with an infectious chorus to match.

 To my ears, this is the only great '80s Saxon album after their NWOBHM reign.
-For the next few years, the band would fall apart musically, losing consistency and passion with each album.
+For the next few years, the band would fall apart musically, losing sense of who they were until the '90s where they maintained the status quo before hitting their stride again.
 The heavy metal persona would be lost, as well as the energy needed to keep sounding fresh and invested.
 They kept getting weaker, eventually requiring a full revival to resurrect whatever was left after this failed attempt at hitting big commercially.
 This album did it right, however, and still stands as properly delving into a sound that is and isn't representative of the band and their capabilities.

 Since I started to listen to hard rock / metal back in 2003, Saxon has been one of the bands that has followed me since the beginning.
 Their far away from being my favorite band but I do like them and "Innocence Is No Excuse" is the album by theirs that has grown most and become my favorite.
 I don't really understand why it's so ignored because it's a really great album.
 Maybe it's a little polished and heading towards a more American sound of metal than English but it's still Saxon, and a damn great one as well.